 The fully-funded program, which is 12-Step based, offers residents the opportunity to disconnect and focus solely on their recovery.
-To begin, their contact with the outside world is extremely limited and all outside activities are monitored by staff; this strict but encouraging system helps residents develop a strong foundation.
+First, their contact with the outside world is extremely limited, and all outside activities are monitored by staff; this strict but encouraging system helps residents develop a strong foundation.
 This opportunity to focus intensely on their recovery will serve them for the rest of their lives.

-The second stage of the program supports residents to develop self-sufficiency and to seek employment.
+The program's second stage supports residents in developing self-sufficiency and seeking employment.
 Once settled into a job, they must simultaneously maintain their responsibilities and commitments to the house.
-Residents begin the process of re-establishing themselves into society and become ready to plan the next steps of their newfound way of life.
+Finally, residents begin the process of re-establishing themselves in society and become ready to plan the next steps of their newfound way of life.
 However, there is no rush to leave the house, and residents are encouraged to stay as long as necessary.

-Currently, there are few treatment centers that cater to the Jewish community, especially regarding stringent orthodox laws.
-The AZ House offers observant Jews the opportunity to focus on their recovery, whilst maintaining their religious practices.
-The treatment center does not proselytize Judaism, we do not force residents into becoming more or less religious.
-Many residents may not be observant and we are sensitive to this: secular, religious, non-Jewish – all are welcome.
+Currently, few treatment centers cater to the Jewish community, especially regarding stringent orthodox laws.
+The AZ House offers observant Jews the opportunity to focus on their recovery while maintaining their religious practices.
+The treatment center does not proselytize Judaism, and we do not force residents into becoming more or less religious.
+Many residents may not be observant, and we are sensitive to this: secular, religious, non-Jewish – all are welcome.

 How It Works - The AZ Curriculum

 Opportunity to disconnect, develop a foundation, and focus solely on recovery

 Contact with the outside world is extremely limited

 All outside activities are monitored by staff